 - Your Airtames must be able to synchronize their time with either your NTP server or external NTP servers.
 Port: 123

-- Your network must allow communication with servers in Germany since we host Airtame.cloud on AWS in Germany.
+- Your network must allow communication with servers in Germany since airtame.cloud is hosted on AWS in Germany.

 Create a Cloud account

 - Navigate to airtame.cloud (Using Google Chrome or Mozilla Firefox)

 - Look for the account verification email in your inbox.